10 “Weird” Things I Do for My Health

 10. Finally, I exercise a lot.
 My situation is a bit unique—I get paid to exercise—so that helps.
 I teach an average of ten fitness classes a week.
 Now granted, I don’t do everything in every class.
 If I did, I’d wear my body down too much—and wouldn’t have anything left for my own training.
 So I slack a bit when I teach boot camps and TRX (I do enough to get my own strength training in).
 But with classes like indoor cycling and kickboxing, I do the whole class with them.
 I also have my own running and cycling goals, so it’s important that I have enough time in my schedule to dedicate training to those sports.
 It’s hard work and sometimes I’m just plain tired, but it’s also what makes me feel alive.
 I love to sign up for races that scare me just a little bit (Tough Mudder, Mountain Century races) because I know I will train hard for them.
 It’s a huge high for me.
 I have trouble understanding people who have no passion for exercise or the outdoors.
 I’m not saying I expect everyone to love running or biking, but certainly there is something active you can have a passion for to keep your body healthy and strong (not skinny—healthy and strong).

-And there you have it—ten things I have often been called “weird” for doing.
-I could probably keep going, but that should do it for now.
+but that should do it for now.
 How about you?
 Are you weird?